The existence and stability for a class of fuzzy fractional boundary value problems constrained by variational inequalities: Introduction

-It is well known that differential variational inequalities (DVIs) are a class of dynamic systems, which consist of differential equations and VIs.
+It is well known that differential variational inequalities (DVIs) belong to a family of dynamical systems, which consist of differential equations and VIs.
 Owing to the widespread applications in science and engineering such as microbial fermentation processes, dynamic transportation network, ideal diode circuits, dynamic Nash equilibrium problems, frictional contact problems, price control problems and so on, DVIs have currently become active areas of research.
 Particularly, Pang and Stewart \cite{PS} in 2008 firstly systematically investigated DVIs in Euclidean spaces.
-In 2015, Ke et al. \cite{K2015}, for the first time, introduced fractional calculus into DVIs, and they investigated a fractional DVIs with delay in Euclidean spaces.
-In 2021, Wu et al. \cite{WWHWW} studied a fuzzy fractional DVI that consist of a fuzzy fractional differential inclusion and a VI.
+In 2015, Ke et al. \cite{K2015}, for the first time, incorporated fractional calculus into the framework of DVIs, and they investigated a fractional DVIs with delay in Euclidean spaces.
+In 2021, Wu et al. \cite{WWHWW} examined an FFDVI that consists of an FFDI and a VI.
 In 2020, Brogliato and Tanwani \cite{BT} provided an excellent review on DVIs.
-In 2022, Wu et al. \cite{WWHXZ} investigated the existence of solutions and approximating algorithm for a fractional differential fuzzy variational inequality consisting of a fractional differential equation with delay and a fuzzy VI; Zeng et al. \cite{ZCN} studied the unique solvability of a fractional differential fuzzy variational inequality with Mittag-Leffler kernel.
-In 2023, Zhao et al. \cite{ZCL} investigated the existence of solutions for a differential quasi-variational-hemivariational inequality; Mig\'{o}rski et al. \cite{MCD} examined a class of differential variational-hemivariational inequalities and provided an application to contact mechanics.
-Recently, Zeng et al. \cite{ZZH} established the unique existence of a stochastic fractional DVI with L\'{e}vy jump and provided an application to the spatial price equilibrium problem in stochastic environments.
-For more works, the readers are encouraged to consult \cite{CCHX,JSZ,WCH,WQTX,zhang2023r} and the citations therein.
+In 2022, Wu et al. \cite{WWHXZ} study the existence of solution and developed an approximating algorithm for a fractional differential fuzzy VI consisting of a fractional delay differential equation paired with a fuzzy VI; Zeng et al. \cite{ZCN} studied the unique solvability of a fractional differential fuzzy variational inequality with Mittag-Leffler kernel.
+In 2023, Mig\'{o}rski et al. \cite{MCD} examined a differential variational-hemivariational inequalities and provided an application to contact mechanics; Zhao et al. \cite{ZCL} established the existence of solutions to a differential quasi-variational-hemivariational inequality.
+Recently, Zeng et al. \cite{ZZH} proved the unique existence of a stochastic fractional DVI with L\'{e}vy jump and provided an application to the spatial price equilibrium problem in stochastic environments.
+For more works, the readers are encouraged to consult \cite{CCHX,JSZ,WCH,WQTX,zhang2023r,WCZZHX} and the citations therein.